cole-wilson/sailboat/README.md

  - Go through the trouble of packaging and distributing your project as a native application.

-Both of these are less than ideal, but with `shipsnake` there is a third option:
+Both of these are less than ideal, but with `sailboat` there is a third option:

- - Use shipsnake to distribute your project to PyPi, and also generate native applications and installers in about 5 minutes!
+ - Use sailboat to distribute your project to PyPi, and also generate native applications and installers in about 5 minutes!

-    - To do this we will need to install `shipsnake`: `pip3 install shipsnake`
+    - To do this we will need to install `sailboat`: `pip3 install sailboat`

-    - Next, we will have to generate a `shipsnake.toml` file by running `shipsnake wizard`.
+    - Next, we will have to generate a `sailboat.toml` file by running `sailboat wizard`.

-    - After we have done this, just type `shipsnake build 0.0.1` and wait for the build process to finish.
+    - After we have done this, just type `sailboat build 0.0.1` and wait for the build process to finish.

     - Next, we have to get a PyPi account.
 Go to [https://pypi.org/account/register/](https://pypi.org/account/register/) to register.

-    - After that, just type in `shipsnake release` to finish!
+    - After that, just type in `sailboat release` to finish!

     - Now, you can install your app by typing `pip3 install <your-app-name>` and run it with `<your-app-name>` if you have Python, or by launching the packaged app in the `./dist/pyinstaller/` folder.

+## Acknowledgements:
+Thanks to all the people at PyInstaller, dmgbuild, Wix.Py, twine, and GitHub actions who provided ways for me to create this.

 ## Contributors
  - Cole Wilson